inikulshin/minijson_reader/README.md

 ### `value`

 Field and element values are accessible through instances of the `minijson::value` class.
-Instances of this class outlive the stack frame of the callback they are passed to, but their lifetime is limited by the one of the underlying context, except for `buffer_context`, in which case `value` instances will stay valid until the buffer itself is destroyed.

 `value` has the following public methods:

 - `minijson::value_type type()`: the type of the value.
 Possible types are `String`, `Number`, `Boolean`, `Object`, `Array`, and `Null`.
 - `const char* as_string()`: the value as a null-terminated UTF-8 encoded string.
 This representation is always available except when `type()` is `Object` or `Array`, in which case an empty string is returned.
+The string outlives the `value` instance, but its lifetime is limited by the one of the underlying context, except for `buffer_context`, in which case it will stay valid until the buffer itself is destroyed.
 - `long as_long()`: the value as a `long` integer.
 This representation is available when `type()` is `Number` and the number could be parsed by [`strtol`](http://en.cppreference.com/w/cpp/string/byte/strtol) without overflows, or when the type is `Boolean`, in which case  `1` or `0` are returned for `true` and `false` respectively.
 In all the other cases, `0` is returned.
 - `double as_double()`: the value as a double-precision floating-point number.
 This representation is available when `type()` is `Number` and the number could be parsed by [`strtod`](http://en.cppreference.com/w/cpp/string/byte/strtod) without overflows or underflows, or when the type is `Boolean`, in which case `non-zero` or `0.0` are returned for `true` and `false` respectively.
 In all the other cases, `0.0` is returned.
 - `bool as_bool()`: the value as a boolean.
 This method simply returns the value of `as_long()` cast to `bool`.